 MY ROLE

-• Researched and interviewed Maasai women and NGO’s in Tanzania to better understand wants and needs
+• Interviewed Maasai women and NGO’s in Tanzania to better understand wants and needs

-• Designed the app, online store, and packaging to suit the users
+• Designed the app, online store, and packaging to suit user needs

 • Tested paper prototypes of the app and website with potential vendors and customers before finalizing the design